writethedocs/www/docs/conf/au/2017/sponsorship/prospectus.rst

 Sponsorship Packages
 ====================

 The following options are suggested sponsorship levels.
 We are happy to discuss adjustments and custom packages.

-These package prices apply to the European conference only.
-Look here for :doc:`prices </conf/na/2017/sponsorship/prospectus/>` for the USA conference.
+These package prices apply to the Australian 1-day event only.
+Look here for :doc:`prices </conf/na/2017/sponsorship/prospectus/>` for the USA conference or :doc:`prices </conf/eu/2017/sponsorship/prospectus/>` for the EU conference .
 Ask us about discounted packages for sponsoring both conferences.
 First Draft
 -----------

-The **First Draft** package is only available to startups (under 15 employees), non-profits, and open source organizations.
+The First Draft package is only available to startups (under 15 employees), non-profits, and open source organizations.
 - One (1) ticket_
 - Small logo & link on the Write the Docs website
 - Name included in welcome announcement in email newsletters and social media
 - Display 1 promotional (“Swag”) item on the conference swag table (provided by sponsor)

-The **First Draft** package costs **€500**.
+The **First Draft** package costs **$300**.

 ..
 TODO: You can buy it directly on our `ticket website <https://ti.to/writethedocs/write-the-docs-na-2017/with/80et9e6qdes>`_